Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Implementation

-All relevant parameters of the Dicke Hamiltonian and (effective) spontaneous emission are thus determined by the power and detuning of lasers, which are experimentally controlled and can be freely tuned.
+All relevant parameters of the Dicke Hamiltonian and spontaneous emission are thus determined by the power and detuning of lasers, which are experimentally controlled and can be freely tuned.
+Additional decay channels opening up to levels other than the spin states need to be counteracted by repumpers.
+These can be modeled in the same manner.
+Operating them at large rate helps to minimize the population outside the desired Hilbert space.